jhielson/Initial_Neurorobotics_Model_of_PD/README.md

 "Hello!
 I am NAO.
 My IP adress is ..."
 You can use the IP address in your browser to access the robot's configuration.

-### Command
+---

-Once, the robot is running properly, you can execute the following comands:
+Once, the robot is running properly, you can execute the following command:
 ```
 $roslaunch nao_bringup nao_full_py.launch nao_ip:=X roscore_ip:=X
 ```